jamesturk/scrapeghost/docs/openai.md

 Various features in the library will help you avoid running into token limits, but it is still very common to exceed them in practice.

-If your pages exceed them, you'll need to focus on improving your [selectors](/api.md#selectors) so that only the required data is sent to the underlying models.
+If your pages exceed these limits, you'll need to focus on improving your [selectors](/api.md#selectors) so that only the required data is sent to the underlying models.

 ## Prompts